DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 <p><strong><em>Sacred Radiance (1/day).</em></strong> Ithuriel's form bursts with divine light.
 Each creature that can see him within 20 feet must succeed on a DC 18 Constitution saving throw or take 14 (4d6) radiant damage.
 A creature that fails the saving throw by 5 or more is also blinded until the start of Ithuriel's next turn.
 A creature that fails the saving throw by 10 or more is also charmed by Ithuriel until the start of his next turn.
 While charmed in this way, the creature must fall prone to grovel before Ithuriel at the start of its turn, then immediately end its turn.</p>
 <h3>Reactions</h3>
 <p>Ithuriel can take up to three reactions per round, but only one per turn.
 If Ithuriel would lose his reactions and isn't incapacitated, he loses one reaction instead.</p>
-<p><strong><em>Punish.</em></strong> In response to an enemy missing him with a melee attack, Ithuriel makes the following attack against it: <strong><em>Palm.</em></strong> *Melee Weapon Attack*: +9 to hit, reach 5 ft., one target.
+<p><strong><em>Punish.</em></strong> In response to an enemy missing him with a melee attack, Ithuriel makes the following attack against it: <strong><em>Palm.</em></strong> <em>Melee Weapon Attack</em>: +9 to hit, reach 5 ft., one target.
 Hit: 7 (1d6 + 4) bludgeoning damage, and Ithuriel can force the target to make a DC 17 Strength saving throw.
 On a failure, the target is pushed up to 10 feet away or grappled (escape DC 17).
 If he grapples the target, Ithuriel can immediately use his <strong><em>descend</em></strong>.</p>
 <p><strong><em>Descend.</em></strong> In response to grappling an enemy, Ithuriel can immediately fly up to his speed while dragging that enemy with him.
-If he moves within 5 feet of the ground while moving, the grappled enemy must succeed on a DC 17 Strength saving throw or take 3 (1d6) bludgeoning damage per 10 feet fallen.
+If he moves within 5 feet of the ground while moving, the grappled enemy must succeed on a DC 17 Strength saving throw or take 3 (1d6) bludgeoning damage per 10 feet descended.
 For each additional 5 feet Ithuriel moves along the ground, the grappled enemy takes an additional 2 (1d4) bludgeoning damage as Ithuriel grinds it along the earth.
 (This movement doesn't provoke opportunity attacks.)
-When Ithuriel's movement ends, the grappled enemy falls prone.
+When Ithuriel's movement ends, the grappled enemy is forced prone.
 <p><strong><em>Ascend.</em></strong> In response to taking damage, Ithuriel releases any creatures he has grappled, then flies up to one third of his speed without provoking opportunity attacks.</p>
 <p><strong><em>Shift (Costs 2 Reactions).</em></strong> In response to suffering one of the following conditions, Ithuriel momentarily assumes the form of the corresponding beast, ending the condition: blinded (giant bat), grappled (octopus), paralyzed (giant poisonous snake), prone (giant spider), restrained (mouse), or stunned (jellyfish).
 Ithuriel then immediately returns to his true form.</p>
 </div>

 > [!warning]+ **Grappling Enemies**
-> Remember that Ithuriel's speed is halved when grappling a creature, including when using his ***descend*** reaction.
+> Remember that Ithuriel's speed is halved when grappling a creature, including when using his ***descend*** reaction unless the creature is two or more sizes smaller than Ithuriel.

 <div class="statblock">
 <h2>Ithuriel, the Fallen Star</h2>